NullPlane/RADStudio-Styling/README.md

-# Styling for Delphi Editor.
+# Styling for Embarcadero RAD Editor.
 Random collection of my self-mixed graphical styles I use in RAD Studio's Code Editor.
 Is made for fast copying, as setting it manually or transferring is exhaustingly annoying.

 <br>